Hello!

 From India, Bangalore

-Dinesh Divekar ji,
+Dear Dinesh Divekar Ji,

-They are now claiming to reimburse my salary (meant to be paid during notice period) after 30-60 days from the last working day.
+They are now claiming to reimburse my salary (meant to be paid during the notice period) after 30-60 days from the last working day.

 How do I trust them at this point?
 They are not even following the employment agreement/contract signed.
 What if they withhold my experience letter and relieving letter at a later date?

-Please suggest me a something for this predicament.
+Please suggest something for this predicament.

 Thanks